GummiArmCE/printables/README.md

 3D printable files for the GummiArmCE.

-The latest STL files are hosted on this repository.
+Select STEP and STL files are hosted on this repository.

-For the live Autodesk Fusion 360 design see link below:
+For the full Autodesk Fusion 360 design see link below:

 https://a360.co/3oCx1ow